 Both programs provide mentoring to early-career scientists.
 The Pathways program provides guidance on developing a strong foundation for an independent clinical research career.
 Lessons for Success provides intensive training in the areas of grant preparation and management of a successful research program and career.
 Below we offer “good fit” descriptions for each program to help you decide.

 Still can’t decide?
 You can apply to both Lessons for Success and Pathways in the same year; however, you can only be selected to participate in one program.
 Selection will be based on best fit as determined by ASHA.
-After participating in Lessons for Success, you are no longer eligible to apply for Pathways.
-Attending Pathways first is the only way to participate in both programs, and Pathways provides good preparation for Lessons for Success.
+Since Lessons for Success offers more advanced grant writing training than does Pathways, after participating in Lessons for Success, you are no longer eligible to apply for Pathways.
+However, Lessons for Success alumni are eligible to apply to Lessons for Success again, however, when they are in a different career stage than past participation (e.g., originally a PhD student and now an assistant professor).

 Questions?
 Contact email@example.com.